NEW v0.5.10 — Claude Opus 4.8 is now the default

 Your code goes to the providers you configured.
 Nowhere else.

-When you run a review, the only outbound network traffic is to the LLM providers whose API keys you've enabled: OpenAI, Google Gemini, xAI Grok, Anthropic, and optionally Ollama (which is usually local).
+When you run a review, the only outbound network traffic is to the LLM providers whose API keys you've enabled: OpenAI, Google Gemini, xAI Grok, Anthropic, and optionally a local model — either via Ollama or any OpenAI-compatible server (LM Studio, Jan, llama.cpp-server, Msty, LocalAI), which usually runs on your own machine.
 No analytics, no error reporting, no update-check pings to our servers — because we don't have any.

 Provider responses land in a local transcript file on your Mac.
 We don't cache them anywhere else.
 You can delete transcripts whenever you want; they have no external representation.